 - the output must be publicly available within 3 months of the publisher accepting of the article.

-There will occationally be deviations from this basic premise.
-For example, sometimes there might be an embargo imposed by the publisher and this must always be adhered to (including the author final version).
+There will occasionally be deviations from this basic premise.
+For example, sometimes there might be an embargo imposed on deposit of your AAM or the article itself by the publisher and this must always be adhered to.
 HEFCE understand this and allow for some outputs to have an embargo but once the embargo ends the output must then be available as above.

 The policy does not apply to monographs, book chapters, other long-form publications, working papers, creative or practice-based research outputs, or data.
 Pre-prints and proofs are not acceptable versions for REF purposes and most publishers will not allow your to post the final published version.

 Actions to take